Skip to content

 Please email advocacy@braintumor.org with any questions.

-Head to the Hill training prepares each advocate to share their experience with brain tumors most effectively, speak about NBTS’s legislative priorities, and highlight their efforts on social media.
+Head to the Hill training consists of a pre-event webinar 2-3 weeks prior to the event and an onsite, in-person training on Monday, May 3, 2027.
+These trainings and the associated background materials prepare each advocate to share their experience with brain tumors most effectively, speak about NBTS’s legislative priorities, and highlight their efforts on social media.
 Additionally, the training will showcase ways that advocacy creates change, how past Head to the Hill participants have impacted public policies, and why it’s important to advocate for increased medical research funding.

-Registered participants will receive more detailed information, access to online training aids, and an agenda closer to the event.
+Registered participants will receive more detailed information, access to online training aids, and an agenda in advance of the event.

 Everyone will have at least one other advocate in the meeting with them.
 Participants will join other advocates from their state or NBTS staff and advocacy professionals who can help navigate the meetings.